Windsor railway station, Brisbane

 Windsor railway station is located on the Ferny Grove line in Queensland, Australia.
 It serves the Brisbane suburb of Windsor.

+History

+The Enoggera branch railway line opened on 5 February 1899, but, while the Windsor railway station had been planned, it was not constructed until 1921.

 Services

 Windsor station is served by all stops Ferny Grove line services from Ferny Grove to Roma Street, Park Road, Coopers Plains and Beenleigh.